 A wireless backup drive is also worth considering, like the Western Digital My Passport Wireless Pro.
 This backup drive contains a 6,400 mAh battery and Wi-Fi, so it can be taken out on the road, keeping a laptop backed up, completely wirelessly.
 Naturally, backing up this way is slower than using a cable, but for tablet users this can make for a practical, cable-free compromise.

-Expect to pay a hefty premium for wireless backups, with Western Digital (one of the largest and most trusted makers of hard drive) charging roughly the same for a 2TB wireless drive ($135) as it does for an 8TB wired alternative.
+Expect to pay a hefty premium for wireless backups, with Western Digital (one of the largest and most trusted makers of hard drives) charging roughly the same for a 2TB wireless drive ($135) as it does for an 8TB wired alternative.

 What size is best?

-As a general rule of thumb, purchase as much storage as someone can afford.
+As a general rule of thumb, purchase as much storage as you can afford.
 The fastest SSDs (like the highly-regarded Samsung T5) start at 500GB for around $90, which is the minimum space we would suggest anyone buys.

 For now, we think your money should go on a circa 8TB HDD from the likes of Seagate, Western Digital, SanDisk, or Toshiba.